quintel/documentation/docs/api/scenarios.md

 * `updated_at` - date of last update.
 * `keep_compatible` - default false, see [forward compatibility](#forward-compatibility)
 * `esdl_exportable` - determines if the scenario can be exported as an ESDL file.
+* `coupling` - true if a coupling with another model is active.
 * `template` - the id of the scenario that was used as a template, or null if no template was used.
 * `metadata` - object that contains custom metadata managed by the user of the scenario.
 * `private` - boolean that determines if the scenario is private or not.